Diagnosis of Underactive Thyroid (Hypothyroidism)

 • During the initial stages of Hypothyroidism, increased conversion of T4 to T3 occurs and hence T3 levels are maintained but T4 levels may be low to normal.

 In order to diagnose Hashimoto's Thyroiditis (as an etiology of primary thyroid failure), Anti-TPO antibody testing may be done.
-The Anti-TPO Ab which was previously referred to as the Antimicrosomal antibody (AMA) is a useful marker for the diagnosis and management of autoimmune thyroid disease.
+The Anti-TPO antibody, which was previously referred to as the Antimicrosomal antibody (AMA), is a useful marker for the diagnosis and management of autoimmune thyroid disease.

 Ultrasonography (USG) of the neck and thyroid can be used to detect nodules and infiltrative disease.